VRConservation/autorpt/README.md

 The package generates:

--   Professional Word document in `reports/` folder with combined content
+- Professional Word document in the `reports/` folder using sample or user added content.md and budget.xlsx files.
--   Automatic integration of all markdown content as formatted sections
+- Automatic integration of all markdown content as formatted sections.
--   Excel data converted to professional tables with proper formatting
+- Excel data converted to professional tables with proper formatting into the Word document.
--   Optional PDF conversion of reports
+- Optional PDF conversion of reports.
--   Budget comparison charts (when budget data is included)
+- Budget comparison charts (when budget data is included).
--   Summary statistics and insights from your data
+- Summary statistics and insights from your budget data.
--   Clean, business-ready formatting throughout